QCAT is an independent tribunal that seeks to resolve disputes in a manner that is accessible, quick and inexpensive.

 Women's Legal Service is a community legal centre that provides free legal advice and information to women in Queensland.

 The Youth Advocacy Centre offers free confidential legal and welfare assistance to young people under 17 years who live in or around Brisbane.
 Telephone support is also provided to young people outside of Brisbane and throughout Queensland.

 You can also inquire about legal help from these community organisations.

 Aboriginal and Torres Strait Islander Legal Service (Qld) Ltd

 The Aboriginal and Torres Strait Islander Legal Service (Qld) Ltd provides legal services for Aboriginal and Torres Strait Islander people across Queensland.

 Aged and Disability Advocacy Australia

 Carers Queensland is the peak body that represents the interests of carers in Queensland.
-Carers Queensland’s Family Support & Advocacy Program can provide carers (throughout Queensland) with free support, information, advice and representation in regards to adult guardianship and administration matters.
+Their Family Support and Advocacy program provides free support, information, advice and representation for adult guardianship and administration matters.

 Elder Abuse Prevention Unit

 The Elder Abuse Prevention Unit operates under UnitingCare Community and receives funding from the Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships.
 It promotes the right of older people to live free from abuse and provides a telephone information, referral and support service.